faraway-world/useless_project_temp/README.md

 # Thermal Volume Daemon

 A Linux/Wayland daemon that physically enforces system volume limits by tying audio output to CPU temperature.
+Our goal is to make people learn to not listen to stuff on high volume and we do so in a silly way.
 If the volume gets too loud, the daemon intentionally overheats the computer using background stress tests.
-If the resulting thermal warnings are ignored by user, it locks all user inputs and executes[...]
+If the resulting thermal warnings are ignored by user, it locks all user inputs and it memes you.

 ## Demonstration